 'Supporting and coaching your child with ADHD' course

-This is offered via a combination of group sessions and online content, with individual sessions being an additional option if required (dependent on availability).
-Group and individual sessions can be attended in Hobart.
-We also hold group sessions via video-conference or in outreach clinics outside of Hobart from time to time.
+This is offered via a combination of workshops and online content, with individual sessions being an additional option if required (dependent on availability).
+Workshops are usually held in Hobart, but may be held via video-conference or in outreach clinics outside of Hobart from time to time.

-Core areas of focus for parents and carers in the online content and group sessions include:
+Core areas of focus for parents and carers in the online content and workshop sessions include:

 • Understanding ADHD and your child's unique set of challenges